12 Steps to Choosing the Perfect Archery Instructor

 Patience

-Regardless of what is begin taught, patience is a vital skill for any coach or instructor to possess.
+Regardless of what is taught, patience is vital for any coach or instructor.
 Someone who yells, talks down, or tends to snap won’t do much to improve your skills.
-Having a negative instructor may cause people to become unmotivated by the sport altogether.
+Having a negative instructor may cause people to become unmotivated by the sport.

-This doesn’t mean instructors can’t be strict or firm at all.
+This doesn’t mean instructors can’t be strict or firm.
 However, there is a fine line between constructive criticism and unfair treatment.
 A solid instructor in the archery store will understand those differences completely.

-Now that you know each certification level and what qualities to look for, finding an archery instructor has never been easier.
-Remember to conduct a thorough search and identify your goals before making a commitment.
-If you’re eager to learn more about archery, check out some additional Crow Survival content.
+Now that you know each certification level and what qualities to look for, finding an archery instructor has never been more straightforward.
+Remember to conduct a thorough search and identify your goals before committing.
+To learn more about archery, check out some additional Crow Survival content.